bradwestfall/webdevphoenix/contribute.md

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Ad numquam quaerat assumenda inventore similique.
 ```

-The content area below the YAML is markdown.
-Links are allowed but no other markup will be accepted.
+The company description area (below the YAML) is markdown format.
+Links are allowed but no other markup/markdown will be accepted.
 Content will be truncated at 500 characters.

 ### YAML Variables